Florida vs. Samford NCAA Football Odds, Plays and Insights | November 13, 2021

 Samford Stats and Trends

-- Samford is 3-4 against the spread and 4-4 overall in games when it records more than 24.7 points.
+- Samford is 3-4 against the spread and 4-4 overall in games when it scores more than 24.7 points.

 - The Bulldogs have zero giveaways this season, while the Gators have nine takeaways .